pchemguy/spec-kit/templates/capabilities/capabilities.md

         - **No distinct implementation implication** — does not materially affect implementation structure.

 3. **Promotion**
-    A identified NFFF aspect or alternative MUST become a dedicated NFFF Capability when it is classified as:
+    An identified NFFF aspect or alternative MUST become a dedicated NFFF Capability when it is classified as:

     - `Capability-relevant aspect`; or
     - both `Cross-cutting constraint` and `Implementation workstream`.